Baltimore College

-Baltimore College was a secular college in the city of Baltimore, Maryland, founded in 1804.
-It was a private non-sectarian institution, although the president of its board of directors when it was formed also happened to be the Roman Catholic bishop of Baltimore, John Carroll (1735-1815, served 1790–1815), first ordained Roman Catholic bishop and archbishop in America in 1790.
+Baltimore College was a secular college in the city of Baltimore, Maryland, United States, founded in 1804.
+It was a private non-sectarian institution, although the president of its board of directors when it was formed also happened to be the Catholic bishop of Baltimore, John Carroll (served 1790–1815), first ordained Roman Catholic bishop and archbishop in America in 1790.